 |Affected Versions:||Development, OpenNebula 2.2, OpenNebula 3.0, OpenNebula 3.2, OpenNebula 3.4, OpenNebula 3.6, OpenNebula 3.8, OpenNebula 4.0, OpenNebula 4.10, OpenNebula 4.12, OpenNebula 4.2, OpenNebula 4.4, OpenNebula 4.6, OpenNebula 4.8|

 # onedb fsck -v -S localhost -u oneadmin -d opennebula MySQL Password: Error connecting to DB: bad URI(is not URI?): mysql://oneadmin:zyna3=%-raleaSe@localhost:0/opennebula

 If you're going to use an undocumented non-standard URI scheme internally to pass authentication information, you should at least follow the normal rules for constructing URI's: percent-encode the userinfo parts as needed when constructing the URI and decode them when interpreting the URI.
 Or better yet, dump the pointless artifice of a 'mysql:' URI scheme here altogether.

-#2 Updated by Carlos Martín over 5 years ago
+#2 Updated by Carlos Martín almost 6 years ago